The Difference Between Gas and Flux Core MIG Welding

 Gas MIG welding, also known as Gas metal arc welding (GMAW) or simply MIG Welding - Metal Inert Gas Welding - is a welding process in which an electric arc forms between a consumable wire electrode and the work-piece metal.
 This arc heats the work-piece to a high degree, ultimately causing the two pieces to melt and coalesce - or join together.

 In addition to the wire electrode, a tanked shielding gas is fed through the welding gun - a gas that shields the welding area from contaminants in the air.
+You must always use eye protection with these welding methods, so make sure to get a hold of the best quality welding helmet you can afford.
 This process can be automatic - in which the shielding gas is constantly fed - or semi-automatic, in which the shielding gas is activated by a separate switch.

 In Gas MIG welding, a constant voltage, direct current power source is mostly used, but some torches can also run on direct current (battery power) as well.